bit-broker/website/content/en/docs/api-principles/errors.md

 message.index | <div class="stamp">always</div> | A integer indicating the index of the erroring item, when it is within an array - _this will be null for attributes which are not arrays_ message.reason | <div class="stamp">always</div> | A string indicating the validation error

-The validation error structure is designed to make it simple to integrate such errors into an end-user website.
+The validation error structure is designed to make it simple to integrate such errors into an end-user experience.